 Why is there suffering in the world?

 How do various religions respond to a person’s search for answers to these questions?

 The Vision of our department at Shaftesbury school is that our students feel that science educates them: to reason, think, experiment, understand, cope, progress, understand the modern world.

 In Yr 7 and 8 students follow a scheme of work built around the new KS3 National Curriculum.
 The department uses Exploring Science resources by Longman to support this.
-In Yr 9 the students follow purpose designed units in Biology, Chemistry and Physics to prepare them for transition from KS3 into KS4.
-From February half term, the Yr 9’s start their GCSE course with modules on Cells, Atomic structure and Waves.
+In Yr 9 the students follow purpose designed units in Biology, Chemistry and Physics to prepare them for the transition from KS3 into KS4.
 Throughout KS3 there is a focus on practical and research skills and an emphasis on how Science is relevant to student’s lives and the philosophy associated with ‘Working scientifically’.

 In Year 12 and 13 students can continue studying OCR Biology A (H420), OCR Chemistry A (H432) and OCR Physics A (H556).
 Also available is the opportunity to study Psychology and BTEC Nationals Applied Science (2016).
 Each student is provided with their own copy of the relevant course textbook and taught by experienced subject specialists.

 PSHE education is a planned programme of learning where students acquire knowledge, understanding and skills to manage their lives now and in the future.
 Our PSHE programme reflects the needs of our students and aims to develop the qualities and attributes they need to thrive as individuals, family members and members of society.
 The programme equips students with a sound understanding of risk and offers knowledge and skills necessary to make safe and informed decisions.